Vocabulary Superseded — 2026-07-06

 Paul G. Mosca's 1975 Harvard dissertation, "Child Sacrifice in Canaanite and Israelite Religion: A Study in Mulk and mlk," is the primary scholarly analysis of this inscription corpus and its implications.
 His philological analysis of the mlk term across Semitic languages remains the foundational text for understanding what was being dedicated and to whom.

-The Deities — Baal Hammon and Tanit
+Section 2 — The Deities: Baal Hammon and Tanit

 Baal Hammon is the principal male deity of Carthage and the broader western Phoenician world.
 His name connects the Semitic baal (lord/master) with Hammon, debated as either a theophoric element (connecting to the Libyan deity Ammon) or a geographic reference (the Atlas Mountains area).
 In Carthaginian religion, Baal Hammon functions as the highest civic deity — the lord before whom the most significant votive offerings were made, whose favour was sought for civic survival and prosperity.